 When a character makes an offer, they are attempting to convince the target to do something or trade something they possess for something else of value.
 For an offer to be made at all, the thing being offered must be of value to the target.
+No roll is needed if an offer is outrageously bad.
+Any such offer will automatically be declined.
+Similarly, no roll is necessary if an offer is so good that no sane person would decline it.
+(Of course, any offer that is too good will likely raise suspicions, prompting a Hunch roll to intuit its sincerity.)

-To determine if the offer is successful, the speaker must make a Conflict Roll with Charisma Adjustments against a Threshold of 10 plus the target's Intelligence and Perception.
+To determine if a reasonable offer is successful, the speaker must make a Conflict Roll with Charisma Adjustments against a Threshold of 10 plus the target's Intelligence and Perception.